ooanishoo/facebook-clone/README.md

 # Facebook Clone
 Facebook Clone is a flutter app that runs both on ios and android and showcases the UI of the `Facebook` mobile app.
-The project includes:
+The project includes following pages:

-    - Newsfeed
+    - Login page
-    - Listview for friend requests and suggestd friends
+    - Newsfeed page
-    - Menu View
+    - Friend requests and suggestion page
-    - Story view
+    - Menu page
-    - Login View
+    - Story view page

 ## Getting Started